 » Thought Leaders – Arbitration Expert Witnesses 2022

-» Arbitration Expert Witness 2022 – Global Elite Thought Leader;
+» Arbitration 2023 Expert Witness – Global Elite Thought Leader

 » Energy Experts 2022 – Recommended

-» Experts – Financial Advisory and Valuation – Quantum of Damages 2021 – Global Elite Thought Leader
+» Experts – Financial Advisory and Valuation – Quantum of Damages 2022 – Recommended

 Mr. Rosen has also acted as advisor on transactions in a wide variety of businesses, for both public and private equity investors, conducting strategic due diligence, valuations and deal structuring for both buyers and sellers.
-He has advised independent committees of boards of directors on non-arm’s length transactions and has also acted as the chair of independent committees of boards of directors for non-arm’s length transactions.
+He has advised independent committees of boards of directors on non-arm’s length transactions and has also acted as the chair of independent committees of boards of directors for assessing the “fairness” of transactions.